Should You Stay on the JR Yamanote Line in Tokyo?

 A handy place to board the Shinkansen to Kyoto and Osaka (although it’s good to have a reserved seat if you join here as it’s not the first stop).

-Keep an eye out if you’re train comes or goes from Yamanote Line Platform One.
+Keep an eye out if your train comes or goes from Yamanote Line Platform One.
 You might notice a tile on the floor with what looks like a dinosaur on it.

 It’s actually supposed to represent Godzilla as Shinagawa was where he first came ashore in his first movie back in 1954.